01011010101/OW2-Superbots/README.md

 #### D.Va
 - Bunny Hop: Press [RELOAD] to jump around and deal damage in an area with each hop.
 Heal 25 HP per hop.
+  - Your Bunny Hop meter recharges at a rate of 1.2/second, so around 1.5 minutes per use.
 - Defense Matrix Time: 300%
 - Heavy Armor: 75% Armor.

 #### Doomfist
 - Ultimate: Super Moves: Use your ultimate to power your regular abilities.
-  - Super Slam: Heal yourself while pummeling and burn bots.
+  - Super Slam: Heal yourself while pummeling and burning bots.
   - Super Punch: Massive direct damage.
 - Medium Armor: 50% Armor.

 #### Echo
-- Quantum Beam: Powerful laser that increases based on max HP of the target.
+- Quantum Beam: Powerful laser that increases in damage based on max HP of the target.
 - Ultimate: Overdrive: Echo overclocks her systems and gains free flight, increased speed, and 500% projectile speed.
 - Light Armor: 25% Armor.
   ##### Tip: